-Thus, today, we will be elucidating for the various key points in the great debate for the use of lemon oil fretboard solution in attempted to preserve the sanctity of your dear guitar’s fretboard.
+Thus, today, we will be elucidating the various key points in the great debate on the use of lemon oil fretboard solution in an attempt to preserve the sanctity of your dear guitar’s fretboard.

 Why Clean a Fretboard in the First Place?

-Guitars, like almost anything made from wood, as well as the musicians that play them, are sensitive things, and the climes they live in can affect them dearly.
-Rapid or unprecedented changes in humidity or temperature, or moisture of all kinds, can have a truly detrimental effect over spans of time.
-That’s right, it’s not just electronics that play up when exposed to water!
+Guitars, like almost anything made from wood, are sensitive things, and the climes they live in can affect them dearly.
+Rapid or unprecedented changes in humidity or temperature, or moisture of all kinds, can have a detrimental effect over time.
+That’s right; it’s not just electronics that play up when exposed to water!

 The Consequences of Not Cleaning the Fretboard

-There will be a gradual rusting and corroding of the guitar’s frets over time, as they are exposed repeatedly and without break to the corrosive and damaging elements present within dead skin and sweat, and left to bear these two elements without a clean.
+Learning how to clean the fretboard of your guitar is crucial.
+There will be a gradual rusting and corroding of the guitar’s frets over time, as they are exposed repeatedly and without a break to the corrosive and damaging elements present within dead skin and sweat, and left to bear these two elements without a clean.

 Frets, dealt so firmly into the guitar’s fretboard, are very arduous to replace if rendered rusted or broken.
-In fact, you are almost certainly going to have to consult a luthier or guitar technician, who will either offer you some guidance or will otherwise offer you some options to repair the frets, all of which are going to set you back a considerable amount of your hard earned cash.
+In fact, you are almost certainly going to have to consult a luthier or guitar technician, who will either offer you some guidance or will otherwise offer you some options to repair the frets.,ll of which are going to set you back a considerable amount of your hard-earned cash.

 How Not to Need Lemon Oil Fretboard Solution

-This is something we ought to privy with all instruments, and this is of course no exception with guitars of all varieties, though this can take a particular toll on the fretboard of course.
+This is something we ought to privy with all instruments – no exception with guitars of all varieties, though this can take a particular toll on the fretboard, of course.

 This state means that, much as with a lot of kinds of trees and plants, a fretboard will require a certain atmospheric ambient environment of humidity in order to thrive in its prime.
 For a rosewood fretboard, for example, the ideal is for this environment to be as humid as possible, ideally peaking in the 70% range, though at least and no less than 40%.

-What with seemingly impending apocalypse at the end of each passing day as a result of the Coronavirus pandemic, I would hope that all those reading this are sanitising the requisite number of times per day and at the requisite points and after the usual activities, making sure to do so before and after entering each and every social space.
+What with the seemingly impending apocalypse at the end of each passing day as a result of the coronavirus pandemic, I would hope that all those reading this are sanitizing the requisite number of times per day and at the requisite points and after the usual activities, making sure to do so before and after entering each and every social space.

-Unless you have a particular skin condition or other related ailment that is going to cause you some grief, you really can’t wash your hands enough at the present moment, and I hope that the current pandemic affecting everyone worldwide has gone some way to outlining just how easily undesirable germs can spread between us and how effective proper hygiene can be in preventing them spreading.
+Unless you have a particular skin condition or another related ailment that is going to cause you some grief, you really can’t wash your hands enough at the present moment.
+And I hope that the current pandemic affecting everyone worldwide has gone some way to outlining just how easily undesirable germs can spread between us and how effective proper hygiene can be in preventing them from spreading.

 Thus, a tip that is going to save you acres of money and time later on, as well as potentially your life, is to wash your hands before you play!

-It is indeed far too easy to fall prey to succumbing to the urge of playing your guitar on impulse, when you’re truly feeling it, but washing your hands of any contaminants and grease beforehand goes a hell of a long way to reducing how regularly you need to do a thorough clean with lemon oil fretboard solution.
+It is indeed far too easy to fall prey to succumbing to the urge to play your guitar on impulse when you’re truly feeling it.
+However, washing your hands of any contaminants and grease beforehand goes a hell of a long way to reducing how regularly you need to do a thorough clean with lemon oil fretboard solution.

 The Lemon Oil Fretboard Debate